This version is current and supersedes any previous versions.

 - The living allowance can be offered as a single payment, multiple half-yearly instalments or multiple quarterly payments.

-- HECS Student Contribution sponsorships are applied to Commonwealth Supported Places and cover the Student Contribution in full.
+- CSP Student Contribution sponsorships are applied to Commonwealth Supported Places and cover the Student Contribution in full.

 - The sponsorship applies to all University of Melbourne subjects that you need to complete to meet the requirements of your course(s) of study for which the scholarship was offered.